 Earth’s north and south extremities are among the most inhospitable places on the planet.
-Even in summer months, temperatures are near freezing and winds reach up to 200 miles an hour, so you can imagine the cold is the biggest killer here.
-What would one have to do in order to survive in these unwelcoming places?
+Even in summer months, temperatures are near freezing and winds reach up to 200 miles an hour.
+You can imagine the cold is the biggest killer here.
+What would one have to do in order to survive in these unwelcoming polar regions?
 How would you stay alive if you’re freezing to death?

-The basic gear for being able to travel in these regions must include:
+The basic gear for being able to travel in polar regions must include:

 - A hat with ear flaps that should cover your head and neck, which are vital areas.
 One with a strap to secure it would be ideal, as you will not have problems during high winds.

-- Goggles with a photochromic lens to help ward off the glare from ice and make sure you see the dangers which lie hidden in the ice (cracks and holes).
+- Goggles with a photochromic lens to help ward off the glare from ice.
+Make sure you see the dangers which lie hidden in the ice (cracks and holes).

 - A balaclava (ski mask) is a must as it will help cover up as much skin from your face as possible and keep the heat in.
 A woolen one should do wonders.